-Lewin notes that the reason for encouraging kids to sleep and play with soft toys is that the cuddle factor helps aid with the transition part of being a transitional object.
+Lewin notes that the reason for encouraging kids to sleep and play with soft toys is that the cuddle factor helps.
 After all, parents are cuddly.
 However, Dr. Lewin notes that sometimes kids prefer non-fluffy items.
 “We will sometimes see kids who are more obsessed with LEGO pieces or something not as cuddly,” he notes.
 “And having that in bed with them so they can manipulate it is fine.”

 How to Use a Transitional Object to Promote Sleep

 - Make sure the transitional object is something that allows them to use their imagination.

 - Help a child choose an object that soothes them rather getting them wound up.